 build.js should also work as it's shebanged.

 If there were no errors, the story format, in both Twine 1 and Twine 2 flavors, will be output to the

 dist directory.
 Congratulations!

-n.b.
-SugarCube's dependencies are occasionally updated, so if you do get errors when attempting to build, then you'll probably need to update your cached dependencies.
+NOTE: SugarCube's development dependencies are occasionally updated (last updated on: Feb 12, 2017).
+If you receive errors when attempting to build, then you probably need to update your cached dependencies.
 You may do this via the

 npm update command or, in extreme cases, by deleting the local